erik40021/ST_EPN/README.md

-# Source code for Schüftan et al. 2025
+# Source code for Schüftan et al.

-This repository contains all code developed for the study "Integrated dual-omics analysis elucidates transcriptional heterogeneity and hypoxia-driven spatial organisation in supratentorial ependymoma".
+This repository contains all code developed for the study "Integrated dual-omics analysis elucidates transcriptional heterogeneity and hypoxia-driven spatial organisation in supratentorial ependymoma" (unrevised, unpublished).

 ### 1. Single-nucleus analyses
 - *01_processing.R:* quality control, filtering, integration and clustering of raw single-nucleus data